CapnKitten/BetterDiscord/Themes/Translucence/README.md

 ## Variables

- - `--app-bg` - The background image for the entire Discord app
+ - `--app-bg` - The background image for the entire Discord app.
+Example: `url(https://i.imgur.com/U8bSjj5.jpg)`
- - `--app-blur` - The strength of the blur for every element that has one
+ - `--app-blur` - The strength of the blur for every element that has one.
+Example: `6px`
- - `--app-margin` - The margin surrounding the content area
+ - `--app-margin` - The margin surrounding the content area.
+Example: `24px`
- - `--app-radius` - The border radius of the app and every element that has a border radius
+ - `--app-radius` - The border radius of the app and every element that has a border radius.
+Example: `8px`
- - `--app-accent` - The app accent color
+ - `--app-accent` - The app accent color.
+Example: `#d73d3d`
- - `--app-accent-rgb` - The rgb values of the app accent color
+ - `--app-accent-rgb` - The rgb values of the app accent color.
+Example: `215,61,61`
- - `--app-accent-text` - The text color for buttons and other various elements with the accent background color
+ - `--app-accent-text` - The text color for buttons and other various elements with the accent background color.
+Example: `#000`
- - `--sidebar-color` - The background color of the sidebars
+ - `--sidebar-color` - The background color of the sidebars.
+Example: `rgba(0,0,0, 0.4)`
- - `--main-content-color` - The background color of the main content areas
+ - `--main-content-color` - The background color of the main content areas.
+Example: `rgba(0,0,0, 0.2)`
- - `--textarea-color` - The background color for any textareas and inputs
+ - `--textarea-color` - The background color for any textareas and inputs.
+Example: `0,0,0`
- - `--textarea-color-focus` - The background color when focusing on any textareas and inputs
- - `--textarea-text-color` - The text color for textareas and inputs
+ - `--textarea-text-color` - The text color for textareas and inputs.
+Example: `#fff`
- - `--textarea-radius` - The border radius for textareas (not inputs)
+ - `--textarea-radius` - The border radius for textareas (not inputs).
+Example: `22px`
- - `--input-height` - The height for inputs
+ - `--input-height` - The height for inputs.
+Example: `36px`
- - `--input-radius` - The border radius for inputs (not textareas)
+ - `--input-radius` - The border radius for inputs (not textareas).
+Example: `18px`
- - `--card-color` - The background color for cards
+ - `--card-color` - The background color for cards.
+Example: `rgba(0,0,0, 0.4)`
- - `--card-color-hover` - The background color for hovering over cards (if there is a hover animation)
+ - `--card-color-hover` - The background color for hovering over cards (if there is a hover animation).
+Example: `rgba(0,0,0, 0.5)`
- - `--card-radius` - The border radius for cards
+ - `--card-radius` - The border radius for cards.
+Example: `8px`
- - `--button-color` - The background color for most buttons
+ - `--button-color` - The background color for most buttons.
+Example: `#d73d3d`
- - `--button-action-color` - The background color for hovering and clicking on buttons (has a lowered opacity)
+ - `--button-action-color` - The background color for hovering and clicking on buttons (has a lowered opacity).
+Example: `#000`
- - `--button-text-color` - The text color for any buttons that use `--button-color`
+ - `--button-text-color` - The text color for any buttons that use `--button-color`.
+Example: `#000`
- - `--button-radius` - The border radius for buttons
+ - `--button-radius` - The border radius for buttons.
+Example: `8px`
- - `--popout-color` - The background color for modals/popouts
+ - `--popout-color` - The background color for modals/popouts.
+Example: `rgba(0,0,0, 0.55)`
- - `--popout-blur` - The blur strength for modals/popouts
+ - `--popout-blur` - The blur strength for modals/popouts.
+Example: `5px`
- - `--popout-header-opacity` - The header opacity for modals/popouts
+ - `--popout-header-opacity` - The header opacity for modals/popouts.
+Example: `0.3`
- - `--popout-header-shadow`- The shadow for headers in modals/popouts
+ - `--popout-header-shadow`- The shadow for headers in modals/popouts.
+Example: `0px 3px 9px 0px rgba(0,0,0, 0.25)`
- - `--popout-radius` - The border radius for modals/popouts
+ - `--popout-radius` - The border radius for modals/popouts.
+Example: `8px`
- - `--popout-shadow` - The shadow for modals/popouts
+ - `--popout-shadow` - The shadow for modals/popouts.
+Example: `0 8px 10px 1px rgba(0,0,0, 0.14)`

 &nbsp;